lreynolds188/ATechSol/docs/about/LibreOffice.md

 [<img alt="LibreOffice Writer Preview" src="/img/LibreOffice.png" />](https://www.libreoffice.org)

-Find out more about this project on their website [here](https://www.libreoffice.org).
+To find out more about this document processor you can visit their website [here](https://www.libreoffice.org).